MarynaShavlak/dev-interview-hub/src/features/ArticleComments/ui/README.md

 ## Features
-1. **Comment Fetching and Display**: Automatically fetches and displays comments for the specified article using the `fetchCommentsByArticleId` service.
+1. **Comment Fetching and Display**: Automatically fetches and displays comments for the specified article using the `fetchCommentsByArticleIdThunk` service.
 Comments are displayed in a list format, with support for loading and error states.

 2. **Add Comment Functionality**: Provides a form for users to submit new comments.
 The submission is handled by the `addCommentForArticle` service, which updates the comment list upon success.